The single best thing you can do is to binarize the phrase tables and language models. See question below also.

 Or use whatever GUI client you have.

 Email the mailing list with the title: 'Code monkey available.
 Will work for peanuts' !
 Seriously, there's lots and lots of projects available.
 There has been 3-4 months projects in the past which have made a significant contribution to the community and have been integrated into the Moses toolkit.
 Your contribution will be grateful appreciated.
-Talk to your professor in the 1st instance, then talk to us.
+Talk to your professor in the first instance, then talk to us.
+We maintain a list of interesting projects.

 See the section on phrase scoring